-The basic application process for Mott MacDonald’s graduate programmes and internships is the same, whether you are aiming for a career in building services engineering, fire engineering, project management or management consulting.
-You upload a CV and covering letter, answer a couple of application questions and provide standard biographical and diversity information.
+The basic application process for Mott MacDonald’s graduate programmes and internships is pretty much the same, whether you are aiming for a career in building services engineering, fire engineering, project management or management consulting.
+First of all, you create an account; watch a video about Mott MacDonald; answer some basic eligibility questions and fill in a diversity form; and upload a CV and covering letter.
+Next, you are sent a strengths-based online test.
+Then you complete an application form, which requires answering a couple of application questions.

-Mott MacDonald uses the application process to find out about you: your interest in the field, your interest in working for Mott MacDonald in particular and your potential for being successful in the field.
+Mott MacDonald uses the application process to find out about you: your interest in the field and graduate programme you are applying for; your interest in working for Mott MacDonald; and your potential for being successful in the field.

-- Mott MacDonald asks for you to provide a full list of your degree modules elsewhere on the form, so there is no need to include all of them on your CV.
-Instead, highlight the ones that are most relevant to the scheme you are applying to.
+- Instead of listing all of your degree modules on your CV, highlight the ones that are most relevant to the scheme you are applying to.
 You can use the space saved to better describe your work experience or extracurricular achievements.

 - In the past, Mott MacDonald has asked for you to list your responsibilities in the work experience section of your CV, as if you were answering the sentence ‘I was responsible for…’.
 This is a good approach to take, but don’t stop at listing your responsibilities.
 Add details to show what you achieved: any quantities or numbers that show the scale of the work, any targets that you met or exceeded, any praise you got from managers and customers, and so on.
 Your CV should indicate what you are capable of achieving – not just what your duties were.

-- Remember that Mott MacDonald looks for the same set of basic skills in all applicants: methodical problem solving, initiative, independent working, excellent verbal and written communication skills and attention to detail.
-When writing up each section of your CV, make sure you highlight how your experiences used or developed these skills.
+- Remember that Mott MacDonald looks for the same set of basic skills in all applicants: ‘a methodical approach to problem solving’, ‘the ability to use your initiative to undertake tasks efficiently and independently’, ‘excellent verbal communication skills, which allow you to confidently liaise with clients and team members’ and ‘excellent written communication and attention to detail and [the ability] to demonstrate good report writing’.
+Mott MacDonald also looks for ‘drive, reliability, creativity and the willingness to continually learn’.
+When writing up each section of your CV, make sure you highlight how your experiences/activities have used or developed these skills, attributes and behaviours.